Aid for Syria waits on Turkish border as warring sides bicker

 The Syrian government has said it will reject any aid deliveries to the city not coordinated through itself and the United Nations, particularly from Turkey, which has backed the rebels fighting Assad.

-The U.N. says it must get permission for most of its aid deliveries from Damascus.
-The U.N. has repeatedly criticized the Syrian government for restricting access, especially to besieged areas, and for removing vital items from convoys. (nL5N1733S8)
+The United Nations says it must get permission for most of its aid deliveries from Damascus.
+The United Nations has repeatedly criticized the Syrian government for restricting access, especially to besieged areas, and for removing vital items from convoys.

 As a result, most supplies to opposition-held areas are delivered across rebel controlled border points, sidestepping government approval.

-That allows them to bring in supplies despite the political constraints, but exposes them to greater danger and still does not address the suffering of those in inaccessible, heavily besieged areas which the U.N. aims to reach through the truce.
+That allows them to bring in supplies despite the political constraints, but exposes them to greater danger and still does not address the suffering of those in inaccessible, heavily besieged areas which the United Nations aims to reach through the truce.

+“I have been urging the Russian government to make sure that they exercise influence on the Syrian government and also the American side to make sure that Syrian armed groups they also fully cooperate," U.N.
+Secretary-General Ban Ki-moon said.

 The ceasefire has drastically reduced fighting across the country between Syrian government forces and insurgents.
 But a similar truce in February gradually broke down and violence escalated sharply, particularly around Aleppo.

-The U.N. special envoy for Syria, Staffan de Mistura, said on Tuesday that the U.N. was still waiting for Damascus to issue letters authorizing aid deliveries.
+The U.N. special envoy for Syria, Staffan de Mistura, said on Tuesday the United Nations was still waiting for Damascus to issue letters authorizing aid deliveries.
 A Turkish official said no further trucks were expected to cross the border on Wednesday until the situation became clearer.

-Swanson said the U.N. was also ready to deliver aid to "other besieged and hard-to-reach locations ... but only once access is possible."
+Swanson said the United Nations was also ready to deliver aid to "other besieged and hard-to-reach locations ... but only once access is possible".

-(Additional reporting by Tom Miles in Geneva, Yesim Dikmen in Istanbul, Ellen Francis and Lisa Barrington in Beirut and Denis Pinchuk in Moscow; Writing by Nick Tattersall and Angus McDowall; Editing by Mark Trevelyan and Giles Elgood)
+Additional reporting by Tom Miles in Geneva, Yesim Dikmen in Istanbul, Ellen Francis and Lisa Barrington in Beirut and Denis Pinchuk in Moscow; Writing by Nick Tattersall and Angus McDowall; Editing by Mark Trevelyan and Giles Elgood